Lidocaine and Tetracaine Cream

 - For use in adults only.

 - Lidocaine and Tetracaine Cream should only be applied to intact skin.

 - Lidocaine and Tetracaine Cream should not be applied to a procedure site after the procedure has been performed.

 - Remove Lidocaine and Tetracaine Cream if skin irritation or a burning sensation occurs during application.

-- Avoid eye contact with Lidocaine and Tetracaine Cream.
+- Avoid eye and lip contact with Lidocaine and Tetracaine Cream.